-2.3.2 Scenarios
+2.2.4 Scenarios

-The Applicant shall quantitatively assess the construction noise impact, with respect to criteria set in Annex 5 of the TM, of unmitigated scenario and mitigated scenario at different phases of construction of the Project.
+The Applicant shall assess the construction noise impact, with respect to criteria set in Annex 5 of the TM, of unmitigated scenario and mitigated scenario at different phases of construction of the Project.

-2.3.3 Prediction of Noise Impact
+2.2.5 Prediction of Noise Impact

-- (a) The Applicant shall present the predicted noise levels in Leq (30 min) dB(A) at the selected assessment points on tables and plans of suitable scale. - (b) The assessment shall cover the cumulative construction noise impact resulting from the construction works of the Project and other concurrent projects identified during the course of the EIA study on existing NSRs within the assessment area. - (c) The potential construction noise impact under different phases of construction shall be quantified by estimating the total number of dwellings, classrooms and other noise sensitive receivers that will be exposed to noise impact exceeding the criteria set in Annex 5 in the TM. - (d) The Applicant shall, as far as practicable, formulate a reasonable construction programme so that no work will be required in restricted hours as defined under the Noise Control Ordinance (NCO).
+- (a) The assessment shall cover the cumulative construction noise impact resulting from the construction works of the Project and other concurrent projects identified during the course of the EIA study on existing NSRs within the assessment area. - (b) The potential construction noise impact under different phases of construction shall be assessed by estimating the total number of dwellings, classrooms and other noise sensitive receivers that will be exposed to noise impact exceeding the criteria set in Annex 5 in the TM. - (c) The Applicant shall, as far as practicable, formulate a reasonable construction programme so that no work will be required in restricted hours as defined under the Noise Control Ordinance (NCO).
 In case the Applicant needs to evaluate whether construction works in restricted hours as defined under the NCO are feasible or not in the context of programming construction works, reference should be made to relevant technical memoranda issued under the NCO.
 Regardless of the results of construction noise impact assessment for restricted hours, the Noise Control Authority will process Construction Noise Permit (CNP) application, if necessary, based on the NCO, the relevant technical memoranda issued under the NCO, and the contemporary conditions/situations.
 This aspect should be explicitly stated in the noise chapter and the conclusions and recommendations chapter in EIA report.

-2.4 Mitigation of Construction Noise Impact
+2.3 Mitigation of Construction Noise Impact

-2.4.1 Direct Mitigation Measures
+Direct Mitigation Measures

-Where the predicted construction noise impact exceeds the criteria set in Table 1B of Annex 5, TM, the Applicant shall consider and evaluate direct mitigation measures including but not limited to, movable barriers, enclosures, quieter alternative methods, re-scheduling, restricting hours of operation of noisy tasks, etc.

-The feasibility, practicability, programming and effectiveness of the recommended mitigation measures shall be assessed.
-Any direct mitigation measures recommended should be well documented in the EIA report.
-Specific reasons for not adopting certain direct mitigation measures to reduce the noise to a level meeting the criteria in the TM or to maximize the protection for the NSRs as far as possible should be clearly substantiated and documented in the EIA report.
+The Applicant shall consider and evaluate the possible application of direct mitigation measures including but not limited to, quieter alternative methods (e.g. use of non-explosive chemical expansion agent, non-percussive construction method, etc.) and equipment (e.g. use of bored piles / helical piles, and press-in piler for sheet piles, to replace percussive piling), movable barriers, enclosures, re-scheduling, restricting hours of operation of noisy tasks, etc. The feasibility, practicability, programming and effectiveness of the recommended mitigation measures shall be assessed.
+Any direct mitigation measures recommended should be well documented in the report.
+Specific reasons for not adopting certain direct mitigation measures to reduce the noise to a level meeting the criteria in the TM or to maximise the protection for the NSRs as far as possible should be clearly substantiated and documented in the EIA report.

-2.5 Evaluation of Residual Construction Noise Impact
+2.4 Evaluation of Residual Construction Noise Impact

-Upon exhaust of direct mitigation measures, if the mitigated noise impact still exceeds the relevant criteria in Annex 5 of TM, the Applicant shall identify, predict, evaluate the residual construction noise impact in accordance with Section 4.4.3 of the TM and estimate the total number of existing dwellings, classrooms and other noise sensitive elements that will be exposed to residual noise impact exceeding the criteria set in Annex 5 in the TM.
+Upon exhaust of direct mitigation measures, if the mitigated noise impact still exceeds the relevant criteria in Annex 5 of the TM, the Applicant shall identify, predict, evaluate the residual construction noise impact in accordance with section 4.4.3 of the TM and estimate the total number of existing dwellings, classrooms and other noise sensitive elements that will be exposed to residual noise impact exceeding the criteria set in Annex 5 in the TM.

-2.6 Construction Noise Impact Monitoring and Audit
+2.5 Construction Noise Impact Monitoring and Audit

-The Applicant shall, with reference to Section 8 and Annex 21 of the TM, propose a construction noise management plan so that both the verification of the inventory of noise sources, and the assessment of the effectiveness and practicality of all identified measures for mitigating the construction noise impact of the Project, would be performed during the design, tendering and implementation stage of the construction works.
+The Applicant shall, with reference to section 8 and Annex 21 of the TM, propose a construction noise impact monitoring and audit programme and a construction noise management plan so that both the verification of the inventory of noise sources, and the assessment of the effectiveness and practicality of all identified measures for mitigating the construction noise impact of the Project, would be performed during the design, tendering and implementation stage of the construction works.

-3 Fixed Noise Sources Impact Assessment
+3. Road Traffic Noise Impact Assessment

-3.1 Fixed Noise Sources Impact Assessment Methodology
+3.1 Road Traffic Noise Impact Assessment Methodology